 Demolition Asbestos Survey

 A demolition asbestos survey is a compete inspection of a building or area that is due to be demolished.
-As with the refurbishment asbestos survey, the surveyor will need to make numerous intrusive inspections to locate all of the concealed asbestos.
+As with the refurbishment asbestos survey, our surveyors will need to make intrusive inspections to locate all of the concealed asbestos.

 Demolition asbestos surveys cannot be carried out in occupied properties.
-We recommend the demolition asbestos survey is conducted as soon as the building concerned is vacated.
-This approach gives the maximum amount of time to plan and cost any asbestos removal works.
+We recommend the demolition asbestos survey is conducted as soon as the building concerned is vacated, allowing maximum time to plan and cost any asbestos removal works.

 Pre-purchase Asbestos Survey

-A sampling asbestos survey is not strictly a survey.
-Our surveyor will visit your site and sample specific materials that you suspect may contain asbestos.
-An asbestos sampling survey is ideal for identifying suspected asbestos containing materials where a full survey is already in place or not required.
+Our surveyor will visit your site and sample specific materials that you suspect may contain asbestos – ideal for identifying suspected asbestos containing materials where a full survey is already in place or not required.

-The main benefit of a sampling asbestos survey is speed.
-Because we have our own in house laboratory we can offer very fast turnaround times when speed is of the essence.
+The main benefit of a sampling survey is speed – with our in house laboratory, we offer very fast turnaround times for tight deadlines.

 Re-inspection Asbestos Survey

 A re-inspection asbestos survey is carried out to re-assess your currently held asbestos survey data.
-This is an important aspect of managing asbestos as it not only provides you with vital periodic updates but it also allows you to track the condition of ACMs so you can plan for any removal or remedial works that may be required.
+This is an important aspect of managing asbestos as it provides you with vital periodic updates and also allows you to track the condition of ACMs so you can plan for any removal or remedial works that may be required.

-Is it Licensed, NNLW or NLW?
+Is it Licensed, Notifiable Non-licensed Works or Non-Licensed Works?
 First you need to decide whether the works are classified as licensed, notifiable non-licensed works (NNLW) or non-licensed works (NLW).
-To put it simply, work on high risk or friable asbestos containing materials are likely to need a licensed asbestos removal contractor (LARC).
-Work on the lower risk or…
+Work on high risk or friable asbestos containing materials are likely to need a licensed asbestos removal contractor (LARC).
+Work on lower risk or non-friable asbestos…